 - Solid body models are still a work in progress.

-Top model for beginners: D’Angelico Premier Gramercy LS
+Top model for Newbies: D’Angelico Premier Gramercy LS

 D’Angelico got into the acoustic game a couple of years ago and the Premiere Gramercy is its most-popular model.